 Ninja 3-in-1 food processor with Auto IQ BN800UK summary

-The Ninja 3-in-1 is a powerful kitchen gadget that offers levels of versatility unmatched by most brands.
+The Ninja 3-in-1 food processor is a powerful kitchen gadget that offers levels of versatility unmatched by most brands.
 It chops, slices, grates, purées and mixes, plus it comes with a 1.8-litre food processor bowl, 2.1-litre blending jug and a 700ml personal blender cup with water-tight lid for use on-the-go.
 All attachments are BPA-free and dishwasher-safe (top rack is recommended).
 The 1200W motor base also has non-slip feet.

 The gadget uses auto-IQ pre-sets: one touch of a button initiates a pattern of blending and pausing that stops automatically when the cycle is finished.
 It can be overridden, though, by pressing the same button again.